-In EYFS- pupils learn about Scientific ideas through ‘The World’ strand of Development Matters.
+In EYFS, pupils learn about scientific ideas through the specific area ‘Understanding the World’ in the statutory framework.
 This is through whole class inputs and the indoor and outdoor provision.
 Learning is completed through capturing the children’s interests, relating it to personal experiences and allowing exploration, providing a solid foundation for more formal learning in KS1.

 Impact is measured through: